 I am neither a theologian nor a historian.
 I am not a member of any church or religious organization.
 When it comes to interpreting gospel passages, I am free to call it like I see it.

-I have prepared this book over a period of 50 years in faith that the Spirit of God can help each of us to contribute a little to a better understanding of our relationship with the Spirit of God and our obligations to help those in need.
+I have prepared this book in faith that the Spirit of God can help each of us to contribute a little to a better understanding of our relationship with the Spirit of God and our obligations to help those in need.

 When my attention returns to the personal relationship with the Spirit of God—I am amazed.